Humanoid-Motion-Studios/humanoid-website/index.md

 - Footwork and adaptive movement for sparring humanoids
 - Real-time learning and reaction technologies
 - Integration of hardware and control systems

-### In Progress
-Updates, publications, and media coming soon.

 ## Community